-If you’ve been suffering from one too many sleepless nights on your lumpy, old mattress, perhaps it’s time for a new mattress.
+Are you suffering from one too many sleepless nights on your lumpy, old mattress?
+Perhaps it’s time for a new mattress.
 Of the many mattress types to choose from, the memory foam mattress remains a popular choice for those seeking support and comfort.

 Some memory foam mattresses offer cooling gel that dissipates body heat.
-Others add a comfort layer that aims to make the sleeping experience more plush.
+Others add a comfort layer that aims to create a softer sleeping experience.
 And these features only scratch the surface of what’s available on the market today.

 To help you decide which memory foam mattress is right for you, we’ve rounded up a list of the very best memory foam mattresses available.
 Each mattress offers a unique set of features designed for a specific type of sleeper.
-We hope this list helps you find the best mattress for you.
+We hope this list helps you find the best mattress.

 |Amerisleep AS3||Features HIVE® technology to facilitate healthy sleeping positions||$1199|

 |Zoma Mattress||Contains cooling gels to combat night sweats and promote more comfortable sleep||$750|

 |Vaya Mattress||Budget-friendly foam mattress for all sleep styles||$530|

 |Luxury Solutions 14″ Firm||Budget-friendly firm mattress for stomach and back sleepers||$489.99|